Mark Beer: Career

 Beer was behind the idea to create the DIFC's Dispute Resolution Authority, hosting the DIFC Courts, the DIFC-LCIA Arbitration Centre, the DIFC Wills and Probate Registry and the DIFC Academy of Law.
 Beer worked on the development of the Middle East's first specialist Technology and Construction Court.

 As the Chief Executive of the DIFC Courts, Beer was credited by Chief Justice Michael Hwang as one of the reasons for the DIFC Courts' success.

 Awards and recognition

-Beer has twice been named in the 'Top 50 most influential Brits in the UAE' by ArabianBusiness.com.
-He is also listed as one of the 100 most influential people in Dubai and by Forbes Middle East as one of the top 50 most influential expats in the UAE.
-Beer was also named as one of the 100 Inspiring Leaders in the Middle East and has been described as having an ′incredibly sharp mind, a brilliant reputation and a proven talent for securing government support behind disruptive planning′.

 Beer was awarded an OBE in Queen Elizabeth II's 2013 Birthday honours list, for his work in strengthening relations between the UK and the UAE.
-He has twice been shortlisted by the Law Society of England and Wales as the UK's Solicitor of the Year – In-House.
-In 2018, Beer was awarded The ACC Middle East Achievement Award for his work in developing Dubai's judicial system.